 What CRO actually is VS What people think it is

 A decade ago, very few people knew what SEO was, but that began to change as digital marketers learned how lucrative it could be.
 Nowadays, it seems like most companies have at least one person who has a working knowledge of SEO.
-I like to think that CRO is sort of at the stage SEO was a few years ago, with most companies not having a dedicated CRO expert to lead the charge in optimization efforts.
+We like to think that CRO is sort of at the stage SEO was a few years ago, with most companies not having a dedicated CRO expert to lead the charge in optimization efforts.

 This isn’t to say that no one is doing CRO.
 In fact, A/B testing is on the rise and has quickly become a buzzword in the industry.
 For comparison’s sake, it is interesting to note that the making money part of digital marketing (CRO), still lags behind SEO considerably in terms of search interest.

 Imagine how much better websites would be if they optimized for conversion as much as they tried to lure organic traffic.
 As the data clearly shows, “A/B testing” is the more searched term in Google when compared to “conversion rate optimization”.
-I use “conversion rate optimization” here instead of “CRO” because that acronym has too many other meanings that generate search volume that are not relevant to this particular piece.
+We use “conversion rate optimization” here instead of “CRO” because that acronym has too many other meanings that generate search volume that are not relevant to this particular piece.

 But what exactly is the difference between A/B testing and CRO?